 The importation of goods specified in Schedule 13 of the Regulations is prohibited unless the written permission of the Minister for Home Affairs, or an authorised person, is granted.
 Permission to import Schedule 13 weapons may be granted on the basis that certain conditions or requirements are met, such as the goods will only be supplied to law enforcement agencies and the importer holds the appropriate state or territory licence to possess the goods.
-Applications for permission to import Schedule 13 weapons are processed through the Department of Home Affairs (Home Affairs).
+Applications for permission to import Schedule 13 weapons are processed through the Australian Border Force (ABF).
 Some goods specified in Schedule 13 may be imported with certification from the police in the state or territory of residence.